qoherent/ria-hub-docs/docs/content/.Installation/from-package.en-us.md

 ### Canonical Snap

-There is a [Gitea Snap](https://snapcraft.io/gitea) package which follows the latest stable version.
+There is a [RIA Hub Snap](https://snapcraft.io/gitea) package which follows the latest stable version.
-*Note: The Gitea snap package is [strictly confined](https://snapcraft.io/docs/snap-confinement).
-Strictly confined snaps run in complete isolation, so some of the Gitea functionals may not work with the confinement*
+*Note: The RIA Hub snap package is [strictly confined](https://snapcraft.io/docs/snap-confinement).
+Strictly confined snaps run in complete isolation, so some of the RIA Hub functionals may not work with the confinement*

 ```sh
 snap install gitea